vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 - `shippingDestination`: Object with shipping information.
 Mandatory field.

-- `clientData`: *object* that contains information regarding the client that did the order.
+- `clientData`: Object that contains information regarding the client that made the order.

 - `paymentData`: *object* that contains an *array* of payments, where there is information regarding the payment methods, etc.